Updated June 6, 2023

 - Here you can see we have written 3 as we want the data of column #3 from the range we have selected.

-- Here we have used False OR 0, which means it is matching the absolute value, so by applying even extra space to our first name, it will show the #N/A means data not matching.
+- Here we have used False OR 0, which means it matches the absolute value, so by applying even extra space to our first name, it will show the #N/A means data not matching.

 Example #2 – Approximate Match (True or 1)